By Craig Neil

 Aside from taxis – which are expensive and not necessary IMHO – your other transport option is the train which is probably the best way to travel if you’re not used to driving in Scotland, or perhaps if you’ve had a wee dram or three (remember we have a near-zero drink-drive policy in Scotland).

-If pushed, I’d say the West Highland Line is the nicest of the bunch as it cuts through some very pretty countryside between Glasgow and Fort William before continuing to its final destination at Mallaig, and you can swap trains at Fort William to the wonderful ‘Harry Potter’ Jacobite steam train which is famous for its scenes in the movies where it puffs its way across the Glenfinnan viaduct.
+If pushed, I’d say the West Highland Line is the nicest of the bunch as it cuts through some very scenic countryside between Glasgow and Fort William before continuing to its final destination at Mallaig.

 Train prices are considerably more expensive than other transport options but you can save money by booking single tickets in advance through The Trainline website or getting a Scotrail Spirit of Scotland pass which gives you unlimited travel for four or eight days.

-I’ve created a Complete Guide to Touring Scotland by Train so take a look and bookmark it for lots of tips and advice about this always-popular form of transport.
+I’ve created a Complete Guide to Touring Scotland by Train so take a look and bookmark it for lots of tips and advice about this ever-popular form of transport.

 Travel to the west coast islands is a little more difficult as you’ll have to take a ferry which is at the mercy of the Inner Hebridean seas and the Atlantic Ocean, although stretches of water like the Sound of Mull are relatively well protected by the surrounding islands.